adarshsaraf123/MAD/README.md

 ## An Example
 A small program to illustrate the use of MAD is as follows:
 ```
-# program to add to matrices
+# program to add two matrices
 num m1 n1 m2 n2
 disp "\nenter row size of first matrix:\n"
 inp m1